software-architects/time-cockpit-website/content/en/blog/2014/09/22/Profiling-of-DB-Related-C-Applications.md

             WHERE    c.PersonID = p.BusinessEntityID)
 ORDER BY p.LastName, p.FirstName, cr.Name, a.City;

-PRINT 'Execution start time: &lt;#= DateTime.UtcNow.ToString(&quot;O&quot;) #&gt;';{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Take a second and review our first implementation.
+PRINT 'Execution start time: &lt;#= DateTime.UtcNow.ToString("O") #&gt;';{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Take a second and review our first implementation.
 Do you find flaws?
 Do you think you have ideas for enhancing the algorithm?
 During the workshop I demo the following topics.
 I encourage you to do the same when working through this article.</p><ol xmlns="http://www.w3.org/1999/xhtml">
   <li>Create a Visual Studio Web and Load test to generate a standardized usage scenario (the test is in my GitHub repo, too)</li>
   <li>Run the load test while profiling CPU in Visual Studio.
 Do we have a CPU problem?</li>
   <li>Collect a SQL statement with Visual Studio IntelliTrace, run it in SQL Management Studio and analyze it (how long does it take?
 How does the execution plan look like?)</li>